 I’m on the Seibu Limited Express Chichibu 11, known as the New Red Arrow, departing Ikebukuro Station at 10:30 in the morning, with a troop of my favorite people.
 We’re bound for the end of the line, Seibu-Chichibu Station, our jumping off point for the Ninth Butaitanbou Summit (第9回舞台探訪サミットin秩父飯能), held this year in Chichibu and Hannō, Saitama Prefecture on 2016 September 17, with a concluding breakfast and optional events the following day.
-The Butaitanbou-sha Community (舞台探訪者コミュニティ), or BTC, is the highly engaged core of manga and anime-induced tourism in Japan.
+The Butaitanbou-sha Community (舞台探訪者コミュニティ), or BTC, is the highly engaged core of manga and anime-induced travel in Japan.

 When I attended this event for the first time at the 2015 summit in Kagoshima, I was a little bit nervous about how I would be received, the first foreigner to attend one of these meetings.
 Though it was not my first face-to-face contact with butaitanbou practitioners, it was the first time with nearly everyone together at once.
 I wondered if I would be welcomed into the fold, or kept politely at arm’s length as a guest, fears that thankfully were completely unfounded.
 A year and many Twitter conversations later, I have the opposite problem: Everyone is fired up and excited to exchange news, while my Japanese speaking is still middling at best, so I struggle to keep up with the pace.
 But it’s indescribably fun, and I wouldn’t trade this experience for anything.

 There is a busy agenda planned for once we arrive in Chichibu, but with so many people coming from or transiting through Tokyo on the way, a large group of us elected to get a head start on the social part by riding the train together.
 There were enough of us to reserve group tickets in consecutive seats on the limited express service, so we took over most of a car.